In this web, we discuss the effective method of curing concrete structures. Membrane curing, ponding curing and so more.

 - These methods prevent the loss of mixing water from the surface of the concrete.

-- This method can be done to cover concrete surfaces horizontally, and vertically and also do for both surface.
+- This method can be done to cover concrete surfaces horizontally, and vertically and also do for both surfaces.

-- Sometime concreting is carried out at remote place where there might be an acute shortage of water.
+- Sometimes concreting is carried out at remote places where there might be an acute shortage of water.

 - This method of curing does not need constant supervision.

-- The large amount of water required for water curing method is not possible for economy reasons too.
+- A large amount of water required for the water curing method is not possible for economic reasons too.

 5. Steam curing